UMDLARS/dtanm/README.md

 ##### Post-installation steps
 * visit the URL on which you're hosting (http://localhost:5000, commonly, if you're not proxying the service) and use the [admin panel](http://localhost:5000/admin) to set up teams and users.
+This uses the ADMIN_USER_EMAIL and ADMIN_USER_PASSWORD that you set up in the prerequisites step.
+Make sure to change your password!
 * Set up reverse proxy for HTTPS.
 We use nginx and letsencrypt, for example:
 ```bash
 # as root, fresh debian install